 See Ex.
+A-1, ¶ 44.

-1 ¶ 44.
-This action was commenced against the Defaulted Defendants on July 1, 2022, under the authority of the orders appointing the Receiver.
-See Ex.
-1 ¶ 3; Doc.
-1.
+This action was commenced against the Defendant on April 14, 2020, under the authority of the orders appointing the Receiver.
+See Exhibit A ¶ 3; (Doc.
+1).

-In the Receivership Case, the Commodity Futures Trading Commission ("CFTC") filed an enforcement action against the Receivership Entities, Michael J. DaCorta ("DaCorta"), Joseph S. Anile, II ("Anile"), Raymond P. Montie, III ("Montie") (collectively, the "Insiders"), and others for their involvement in a classic Ponzi scheme violative of the CFTC Act and CFTC See CFTC Doc.
-1 Compl. ¶¶ 1-2.
-Although investors were Regulations. promised that Oasis' proprietary foreign-exchange "market making" would generate them 1% monthly interest with no risk to capital, as well as a bonus in the form of "spread pay," any proceeds they received were only the investments of other investors.
-In a separate criminal action, Anile pleaded guilty to three counts involving the Ponzi scheme and admitted making false and fraudulent representations to victim investors to persuade them to wire funds to be traded in the foreign exchange market when, in fact, only a portion of the funds were used for such trading and the balance was used to make Ponzi-style payments to perpetuate the scheme.
-Anile was sentenced to 10 years in federal prison.
-Doc.
-1-3.
+In the Receivership Case, the Commodity Futures Trading Commission ("CFTC") filed an enforcement action against the Receivership Entities, Michael J. DaCorta ("DaCorta"), Joseph S. Anile, II ("Anile"), Raymond P. Montie, III ("Montie") (collectively, the "Insiders"), and others for their involvement in a classic Ponzi scheme violative of the CFTC Act and CFTC Regulations.
+See Compl. ¶¶ 1-2.
+Anile pled guilty to three counts involving the Ponzi scheme and admitted making false and fraudulent representations to victim investors to persuade them to wire funds to be traded in the foreign exchange market when, in fact, only a portion of the funds were used for such trading and the balance was used to make Ponzistyle payments to perpetuate the scheme.
+DaCorta was similarly indicted and is awaiting trial.
+See id. ¶ 5.